Joe-McC/IntelligentMobileRobotNav/README.md

 # IntelligentMobileRobotNav
 Navigation through map of Aria Robot using SFML library

-The source code has been adapted from the De Montford University (https://www.dmu.ac.uk/home.aspx) School of Computer Science and Informatics Department
+The source code has been adapted from the De Montford University (https://www.dmu.ac.uk/home.aspx) School of Computer Science and Informatics Department.

 The following libraries need to be installed and added to the project file:
 -Aria Version 2.9.1
 -SFML 2.5.1